cisagov/molecule-packer-ci-iam-user-tf-module/README.md

 A Terraform module that creates an AWS IAM user that can build AMIs via packer and/or access SSM parameters.

+Note that two AWS providers are required by this module:

+* "aws" (default provider) - This provider must allow access to create IAM resources in the account where the SSM Parameter Store is located.
+This is also the same account where the AMIs will be created.
+* "aws.users" - This provider must allow access to create IAM resources in the account where the new user will be created.

 See [here](https://www.terraform.io/docs/modules/index.html) for more details on Terraform modules and the standard module structure.